 The official languages in Kazakhstan are Kazakh and Russian.
 Both use the Cyrillic script with the Kazakh language having minor variations.

-If interested in learning Kazakh, I came across this (but didn’t use it).
+If interested in learning Kazakh, I came across this (but didn’t use it): Beginning Kazakh, by Ablahat Ibrahim.
+A CD-Rom based introductory course in the Kazakh language.

 Our Russian is very limited but we managed with it in cities.
 In the countryside that was not always the case – sometimes it was just not clear if local people don’t speak Russian, don’t want to speak Russian, or that our minimal Russian is incomprehensible to them.

 Google Translate is your friend.
 There are a couple of ways to use it:

 - Google Translate on the web – online only